openfga/.github/GOVERNANCE.md

 ## Contributing

 We welcome contributions from the broader community!
-If you would like to contribute to OpenFGA, please review the [CONTRIBUTING.md](https://github.com/openfga/.github/blob/main/CONTRIBUTING.md) file for instructions.
+If you would like to contribute to OpenFGA, take a look at the [CONTRIBUTING.md](https://github.com/openfga/.github/blob/main/CONTRIBUTING.md) guide.

 ## Support